7 Reasons NOT to use Hootsuite

 Hootsuite does have a media library and even gives you access to a free library of images and GIPHY integration.
 However, you don’t immediately have the ability to upload digital assets and re-use for later.

-Actually many social media management tools don't have this feature.
-MavSocial and ContentCal are the exception.
-They allow you to upload files to a central library, and then use within your posts.
+Many social media management tools don't have this feature.
+MavSocial and Agorapulse are the exceptions.
+They allow you to upload files to a central library and use them in your posts.

 The downside is that you can’t upload images or videos from Hootsuite to your media library (via Dropbox or Google Drive).
 So any images or videos you’ve used before in Hootsuite aren’t accessible unless you upload it manually on your computer.
 The media library has so much potential, but this is an oversight.